Elcarlos2925/Motors-inc./README.md

      <h4 align="justify" style="color:black;">- User authentication</h4>
      <p align="justify" style="color:black;">
-        The system must have a module that allows entry to the application with a username (email) and a password, depending on the assigned role will direct the user to the desired interface.
+        The system must have a module that allows entry to the application with a username and a password, depending on the assigned role will direct the user to the desired interface.
      </p>
      <h4 align="justify" style="color:black;">- Activity calendar</h4>